-United States Code § 42 U.S.C.
+42 U.S.C.
 11432 - Children in Homeless Situations: Each local district shall appoint a liaison for homeless children who shall ensure the dissemination of public notice of the educational rights of students in homeless situations.
 The notice shall include:

-- 1) Liaison contact information; - 2) Circumstances for eligibility; - 3) Right to immediate enrollment in school of origin or school where currently residing without proof of residency, immunization records or tuberculosis skin-test results, school records, or legal guardianship papers; - 4) Right to education and other services including to participate fully in all school activities and programs for which child is eligible, to qualify automatically for school meal programs, to receive transportation services, and to contact liaison to resolve disputes that arise during enrollment; - 5) That no homeless youth shall be required to attend a separate school for homeless children or youth; and - 6) That homeless youth shall not be stigmatized by school personnel disputes and the school has no legal jurisdi and the child's school records with the exc rise parents that the school is not a forum to settle custody action to refuse a biological parent access to his or her child reption of when a signed restraining order or proper divorce are on file at the school office.
-Custody disputes must be Please complete, sign, cut, and return to your child's school My Child [print]Last First Grade Initial and I have read and discussed the rights and responsibilities as required by EC 48982 Print name of Parent/Guardian Parent's/Guardian's Signature Date Do not release directory information regarding my child
+- 1) Liaison contact information; - 2) Circumstances for eligibility; - 3) Right to immediate enrollment in school of origin or school where currently residing without proof of residency, immunization records or tuberculosis skin-test results, school records, or legal guardianship papers; - 4) Right to education and other services including to participate fully in all school activities and programs for which child is eligible, to qualify automatically for school meal programs, to receive transportation services, and to contact liaison to resolve disputes that arise during enrollment; - 5) That no homeless youth shall be required to attend a separate school for homeless children or youth; and - 6) That homeless youth shall not be stigmatized by school personnel

+Custody Issues: School districts may advise parents that the school is not a forum to settle custody disputes and the school has no legal jurisdiction to refuse a biological parent access to his or her child and the child's school records with the exception of when a signed restraining order or proper divorce papers specifically setting forth limitations are on file at the school office.
+Custody disputes must be handled by the courts.

+Please complete, sign, cut, and return to your child's school My Child [print] Grade Last First Initial and I have read and discussed the rights and responsibilities as required by EC 48982.
+Print name of Parent/Guardian

+Parent's/Guardian's Signature